treshugart/react-ctrl/README.md

 ## Why

+Managing controlled / uncontrolled values can be tedious, and maintaining the duplication between stateful and stateless components can be exhausting.

+## An example

 An example of a common pattern is a controlled input that takes `value` plus an `onChange` handler, or an uncontrolled one that takes `defaultValue`.
 By default React implements this for native controls, however, we often write custom controls and repeat this logic manually.

 ```js